Third rail: Netherlands

-To mitigate investment costs, the Rotterdam Metro, basically a third-rail-powered system, has been given some outlying branches built on surface tracks as light rail (called sneltram in Dutch), with numerous level crossings protected with barriers and traffic lights.
+To mitigate investment costs, the Rotterdam Metro, a third-rail-powered system, has sections on outlying branches built on surface tracks as light rail (called sneltram in Dutch), with numerous level crossings protected with barriers and traffic lights.
 These branches have overhead wires.
 The RandstadRail project also requires Rotterdam Metro trains to run under wires along the former mainline railways to The Hague and Hook of Holland.

 Similarly, in Amsterdam one sneltram route went on Metro tracks and passed to surface alignment in the suburbs, where it shared tracks with standard trams.
 In Amsterdam, the Sneltram lightrail uses a third rail and switches to overhead wires when it moves onto the traditional tramway shared with trams in Amsterdam.
 Line 51 to Amstelveen ran metro service between Amsterdam Centraal and Station Zuid.
 At Amsterdam Zuid it switched from third rail to pantograph and catenary wires.
 From there to Amstelveen Centrum it shared its tracks with tram line 5.
 The light rail vehicles on this line were capable of using both 600 V DC and 750 V DC.
 As of March 2019 this metro line has been decommissioned, partly because of issues regarding switching between third rail and overhead wires.
 Its line number 51 has been assigned to a new metro line running partly the same route from Amsterdam Central railway station to Station Zuid and then following the same route as metro line 50 to Amsterdam Sloterdijk railway station.